November 5, 2019

 - Don’t go swimming after your treatment either.
 The high levels of chlorine from the pool water can damage your skin.

-Laser Hair Removal Reno, NV
+Reno, NV Laser Hair Removal Services

 While this might seem to be a long list of dos and don’ts for laser hair removal, these guidelines will cover everything your dermatologist is likely to tell you during your initial consultation.
 Bear in mind that it is likely to take multiple sessions to completely get rid of all unwanted hair in a particular area.
 Finally, be sure that you follow any post-treatment instructions you are given to facilitate faster healing with less risk of damage to your skin, including scarring.